stevehan12138/BoardGame/README.md

 # BoardGame

-My board game project written in Python. discord is a bot in discord who acts like a narranator for my game.
+My board game project written in Python. discord is a bot in discord who acts like a narrator for my game.
 SteveBoardGameAlpha_v1.0 is completly python based version using socket stuff with no discord and other stuff.
 Prototypes are incomplete and only shows the concept of my game.

 # Rules
 Who's the spy